 Having diversity in a crop field and adding a third crop such as wheat into the rotation benefits the corn and soybeans as well.
 Wheat can add a 10% yield increase to the following crop so even if you lost a little profit on wheat harvest you could make it back in higher yields the next year.
 The chance of disease and insect damage could also go down after adding wheat into the rotation.
 Pests can get used to the corn-soybean rotation and will lay eggs at times when they know that crop will be in the field.

 Wheat can also be a good cover crop to utilize.
 Planting in the fall and allowing the wheat to get a little growth before going dormant in the winter will create ground cover to keep the soil in place when the spring rain starts.
 Reducing soil erosion will keep nutrients from entering streams and going into drinking water.
 Wheat can also help hold onto nitrites like other cover crops.
 It can be grazed, chopped to be put into the silo, or harvested for grain if there is a good stand.
 With wheat, the options and benefits can be endless.
 Keep that in mind when you’re making the decision for fall planting.

-At Carroll SWCD, our mission is to provide assistance on conservation practices and improvement of soil and water resources to all Carroll County land users through educational workshops, technical assistance, on-farm visits and cost share programs to encourage good stewardship.
-To get started check out our "About" page.
+Provide assistance on conservation practices and improvement of soil and water resources to all Carroll County land users through educational workshops, technical assistance, on-farm visits and cost share programs to encourage good stewardship.